-If at the time of determination of the Reset Rate of Interest a Benchmark Event (as defined in the Conditions) occurs or has occurred, then the Bank shall use its reasonable endeavours to appoint an Independent Financial Adviser, as soon as reasonably practicable, to determine a Successor Rate or Alternative Rate (as defined in the Conditions).
-If the Bank is unable to appoint an Independent Financial Adviser or the Independent Financial Adviser appointed by it fails to determine a Successor Rate or, failing which, an Alternative Rate, the Bank (following consultation with the Independent Financial Adviser, if any) may determine a Successor Rate or, failing which, an Alternative Rate.
-Therefore, in certain circumstances, an independent third party may not be involved in the determination of the Successor Rate or Alternative Rate, and of the Adjustment Spread.
+If at the time of determination of the Reset Rate of Interest a Benchmark Event (as defined in the Conditions) occurs or has occurred and is continuing, then the Bank shall use its reasonable endeavours to appoint an Independent Financial Adviser, as soon as reasonably practicable, to determine a Successor Rate or, failing which, an Alternative Rate (as defined in the Conditions).
+If the Bank is unable to appoint an Independent Financial Adviser or the Independent Financial Adviser appointed by it fails to determine a Successor Rate or, failing which, an Alternative Rate, the Bank (following consultation with the Independent Financial Adviser, if any) may determine a Successor Rate or, failing which, an Alternative Rate, the Bank (following consultation with the Independent Financial Adviser, if any) may determine a Successor Rate or, failing which, an Alternative Rate, and of the Adjustment Spread.